Starter for 10 (film): Production

 Although set at Bristol University, the main quad and Gustave Tuck lecture theatre of University College London were used as sets.
 The University of Bristol Students Union building is in fact the university's School of Chemistry.
 The Granada TV studios are actually at the back of BBC Television Centre: the corridor (actually leading to the BBC multi-storey car park) was transformed for a day for the filming in 2005 with the addition of a Granada logo and pictures of past stars.
 The buildings at the end where a demonstration was held in which Brian tells Rebecca how much he likes her is the Queen Mary Court and King William Court at the University of Greenwich.
 Brian's home is shown as a slightly run-down seaside house, supposedly located in Westcliff-on-Sea.
 These scenes were actually filmed in the small village of Jaywick, near Clacton-on-Sea.
 Clacton Pier was used for the scenes set on the pier at Southend-on-Sea.

 Reception

-The film received positive reviews, with a 90% rating on Rotten Tomatoes based on 78 reviews; the site's consensus states: "Starter For 10 is a spirited coming-of-age tale that remains charming and witty even as it veers into darker territory.
+On Rotten Tomatoes the film holds an approval rating 90% based on 77 reviews, with an average rating of 7/10.
+The site's critics consensus reads: "Starter For 10 is a spirited coming-of-age tale that remains charming and witty even as it veers into darker territory.
 The unique setting of a quiz show makes the film wittier than your average romantic comedy."

 Alice Eve later commented that there had been a "big debate" over whether the title of the film would be meaningful outside the UK, and that it "just didn't travel".

 Soundtrack

-The soundtrack features music from The Cure, The Smiths, The Psychedelic Furs, Buzzcocks, Yazoo, Motörhead, Echo & the Bunnymen, The Undertones, Tears for Fears, The Style Council and Kate Bush, among others.
+The Cure feature prominently in the film, with five of their songs used.
+The soundtrack also features music from The Smiths, The Psychedelic Furs, Buzzcocks, Yazoo, Motörhead, Echo & the Bunnymen, The Undertones, Tears for Fears, The Style Council and Kate Bush, amongst others.
+Several songs were released after the time in which the film is set (1985-1986).

+Stage adaptation

+A musical based on both the novel and the film premiered at the Bristol Old Vic in February 2024.